Get help now Make a donation

 Talking therapies

-These involve talking with a professional about your thoughts, feelings and behaviour.
+These involve talking with a professional about your thoughts, feelings and behaviours.
 There are many types of talking therapies, such as counselling or cognitive behavioural therapy (CBT).
-You usually take part for an agreed length of time and number of sessions.
+You usually take part for an agreed length of time or number of sessions.

 Therapist